-Description: Thallus subleprose, episubstratic, whitish to greyish-green, granulose, poorly delimited, covered with very thin, acicular crystals in herbarium specimens.
-Apothecia rather rare, arthonioid, more or less round, 0.2-0.7 mm across, at first immersed in the thallus, with a dark brown to black, but densely bluish-grey pruinose, flat to slightly convex disc, without a proper margin.
+Description: Thallus crustose-subleprose, thinly episubstratic, yellowish white to greyish-green, granulose or powdery, poorly delimited, covered with very thin, acicular crystals in herbarium specimens.
+Apothecia rather rare, without a proper margin, more or less round, 0.2-0.4(-0.7) mm across, at first immersed in the thallus, with a dark brown to black, but densely bluish-grey pruinose, flat to slightly convex disc.
 Proper exciple poorly developed, very thin, reddish brown; epithecium reddish brown c.
-10 μm high; hymenium colourless to yellowish brown, 60-75 μm high; paraphysoids rather thin, sparingly branched, not or only slightly thickened at apex; hypothecium dark red-brown, conical, up to 60 μm high.
-Asci 8-spored, broadly clavate to subglobose, approaching the Arthonia-type.
-Ascospores 3-septate, clearly constricted at septa, more or less bacilliform, 15-20 x 4-6 μm.
+10 μm high; hymenium colourless to yellowish brown, 60-75 μm high; paraphysoids rather thin, sparingly branched and anastomosing, not or only slightly thickened at apex; hypothecium dark red-brown, conical, up to 60 μm high.
+Asci 8-spored, broadly clavate to subglobose.
+Ascospores 3-septate, slightly constricte in the middle, more or less bacilliform, 15-22(-24) x 4-6 μm.
 Photobiont chlorococcoid.
 Spot tests: thallus K- or K+ pale yellow, C-, KC- or KC+ pale yellow, P-.
 Chemistry: usnic acid in thallus, perhaps also zeorin.

 Note: a mild-temperate species also known from North America, found on the smooth bark of deciduous trees, especially Carpinus; often sterile and overlooked, being easily confused with species of Lepraria.